dakuglin/password-generator-03/README.md

 * 3) user clicks the button to generate a password
 * 4) users password specific parameters are stored
 * 5) need to take the input parameters from the user and generate an acceptable password given the criteria selected
-* 6) generate an acceptalbe password and display to the user
+* 6) generate an acceptable password and display to the user

 * Overview

-* The purpose of this homework assignment was to learn practice learing to link JS to your html, writing function, and
+* The purpose of this homework assignment was to practice learing to link JS to your html, writing functions, and learning how to use the event listener.
+By linking our JS to our HTML, we have now made our browser interactive for our user.
+This is the power of JS; it allows for browser interaction.
+We can also write code that would normally take up lots of lines by utulizing functions.